Connect with us to find out how R&D Tax Credits can boost your organization’s performance.

-Texas provides a Research and Development Credit to incentivize investment in the state.
+Texas provides a Research and Development (R&D) Credit to incentivize investment in the state.
+This includes qualified small businesses as well as larger more established companies.
 Enacted in 2014, the Texas R&D credits may be applied one of two ways:

-Determining how to use the credit is part of STRIKE's analysis and is dependent on your specific financial position.
-The taxpayer can only chose one method each year.
+Determining how to use the credit is part of Strike's analysis and is dependent on your specific financial position.
+The taxpayer can only choose one method each year.

 Texas R&D credits calculated for the current tax year are applied to the Franchise Tax Report in the subsequent tax year.
-Therefore, for R&D tax credits calculated based on 2020 expenses, those credits will be utilized on the 2021 Franchise Tax filing.
-If a Company decides to use the credits toward the franchise tax credit, the credit amount equals 5% or 6.5% of the difference between:
+Therefore, for R&D tax credits calculated based on 2022 expenses, those credits will be utilized on the 2023 Franchise Tax filing.
+If a Company decides to use the credits toward the Franchise Tax Credit, the credit amount equals 5% or 6.5% of the difference between:

 The credit is claimed using a Long Form Franchise Tax Report (05-158-A and 05-158-B) with a Credits Summary Schedule (05-160) and a Research and Development Activities Credits Schedule (05-178).
 The forms can also be submitted electronically using the Texas Comptroller's portal.